 The Pfizer and Moderna vaccines are given in two doses, given a couple of weeks to a month apart.
 Your provider will give you a card to keep track of both of your vaccine doses.
 If you get the Johnson & Johnson vaccine, you will be protected with just one dose.

 Wear a Mask in Public

-Members of the public are encouraged to wear homemade cloth or fabric masks.
+Members of the public who are not fully vaccinated are encouraged to wear homemade cloth or fabric masks.
 Wear your mask whenever you are out in public and may interact with others outside of your household.
 Face coverings are required at all Pennsylvania businesses.
 Learn how to make your own mask here.

 Wash Your Hands

 Wash your hands thoroughly with soap and water for at least 20 seconds.
 Any soap will do with cold or warm water.
 If soap and water are not readily available, you can use an alcohol-based hand sanitizer that contains at least 60 percent alcohol.

 Clean surfaces frequently: countertops, cell phones, light switches, remotes, and other frequently touched items.

 When possible, keep at least a 6 foot distance from yourself and others when you leave home.

 If you’re feeling sick, please stay home and call your healthcare provider.

 Learn more about the virus and prevention methods on the PA Department of Health’s website.